dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly workflowUUID: string
 ```

-The `workflowUUID` property is the current workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a 128-bit UUID in string format that uniquely identifies that workflow's execution.
+This property exposes the current workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a 128-bit UUID in string format that uniquely identifies that workflow's execution.

-Operon passes the identity UUID of a workflow to the contexts of transactions and communicators it invokes.
-If a workflow invokes a [child workflow](#workflowctxtchildworkflowwf-args), the context of the child workflow will have the parent's UUID as the prefix.

-This field is an empty string in [`HandlerContext`](#handlercontext), as a handler is not part of any workflows.
+In a transaction or communicator, this field is set to the identity UUID of the calling workflow.
+In a handler, this field is empty.

 #### ctxt.authenticatedUser